-Capitala Investment Advisors was organized as a limited liability company under the laws of the state of Delaware on November 20, 2012, and serves as the investment adviser to the Company, and the SBIC Subsidiaries.
-Capitala Investment Advisors is registered as an investment adviser under the Investment Advisers Act of 1940.
-Pursuant to an investment management agreement with the Company that satisfies the requirements under Sections 15(a) and (c), Capitala Investment Advisors manages the consolidated assets of the Company, including those of Fund II SBIC and Fund III SBIC, as well as other existing Subsidiaries.
-The investment professionals of Capitala Investment Advisors are responsible for sourcing potential investments, conducting research and diligence on potential investments and equity sponsors, analyzing investment opportunities, structuring investments and monitoring the investments and portfolio companies of the Company and its wholly-owned subsidiaries, including Fund II SBIC and Fund III SBIC.
+Capitala Investment Advisors was organized as a limited liability company under the laws of the state of Delaware on November 20, 2012, and serves as the investment adviser to the Company, the SBIC Subsidiaries and Florida Sidecar.
+Capitala Investment Advisors is registered as an investment adviser under the Investment Advisors Act of 1940.
+Pursuant to an investment management agreement with the Company that satisfies the requirements under Sections 15(a) and (c), Capitala Investment Advisors manages the consolidated assets of the Company, including those of Fund II SBIC, Fund III SBIC and Florida Sidecar.
+The investment professionals of Capitala Investment Advisors are responsible for sourcing potential investments, conducting research and diligence on potential investments and equity sponsors, analyzing investment opportunities, structuring investments and monitoring the investments and portfolio companies of the Company and its wholly-owned subsidiaries, including Fund II SBIC, Fund III SBIC and Florida Sidecar.
 It is anticipated that Capitala Investment Advisors will also provide management and advisory services to all Subsidiaries.